 Attach this information as a PDF file.
 See NIH's Format Attachments page.
+Use of hyperlinks and URLs is not allowed unless specified in the funding opportunity announcement.

 Data Sharing Plan: Investigators seeking \$500,000 or more in direct costs (exclusive of consortium F&A) in any budget period are expected to include a brief 1-paragraph description of how final research data will be shared, or explain why data-sharing is not possible (for example human subject concerns, the Small Business Innovation Development Act provisions, etc.).
 Specific FOAs may require that all applications include this information regardless of the dollar level.
 Applicants are encouraged to read the FOA carefully and discuss their data-sharing plan with their program contact at the time they negotiate an agreement with the Institute/Center (IC) staff to accept assignment of their application.
 For more information, see the NIH Data Sharing Policy or the NIH Grants Policy Statement, Section 8.2.3.1: Data Sharing Policy.